nicoencarnacion/resources/WORKFLOW.md

 # Workflow

+## General UI Design
+- Trying to decide between a few different terms, and you’re not sure which term is best?
+Use [Google Trends](https://www.google.com/trends/).
+Google Trends compares how often people search for these terms on Google.

 ## Sketch Workflow
 - To avoid slight color variations when using the color picker in Sketch, be sure to pick the color at the center of an element.
 - Organize your designs using **Pages** and **Artboards**.
 You will find these features useful once you're working on a design file with multiple screens with multiple variants.